 That I owned my Bipolar Disorder.

-But I don’t see my disorder as my nemesis anymore.
-It’s not a tug of war, it’s a tug of partnership.
-My brain works the way it does and it’s my job to stay on top of it and make sure it’s functioning to the best of it’s ability.
-It is a challenge and one that I’m not sure what I would do without.
+I don’t see my disorder as my nemesis anymore.
+It’s not a tug of war, it’s a partnership.
+I’ve accepted and appreciate that my brain works the way it does.
+It’s my job to stay on top of it and make sure it’s functioning to the best of it’s ability.

 Bipolar Disorder has been my longest frenemy.
 I feel like it’s best represented by the crappy devil and angel tattoos that I got when I was 18, not yet knowing the name for the internal struggle that will never leave me.